rackerlabs/design-system/_component_design/choice-tiles.md

 - Construct a choice tile so that the user can click on any part of the tile to select it.
 - You can design your own icon as long as it conforms to the Rackspace brand.
 If there is an established meaning to an icon, don’t use it to mean something else.
 See [iconography]({{site.baseurl}}/style/iconography.html) for more information about icons.
 - For more complex information needs, add a description to medium or large choice tiles.
 Due to space constraints, do not add a description to small choice tiles.
-- Do not mix sizes in a set of choice tiles.
+- Do not mix small, medium, and large size choice tiles in a choice tile set.
+- Within a choice tile set, ensure that choice tiles are all uniform in size.
 - Limit the description to 100 characters so that the text doesn't flow onto more than two lines. **Check with Ryan about max characters**

 {% endcolumn %}